Frequently Asked Questions | Abacus Life Settlements

 In addition to state regulations, The Life Insurance Settlement Association (LISA) monitors best practices among life insurance agencies, acting as a governing body.

-When a policyholder decides to sell their life insurance policy, there are a few things we recommend they do before making a final decision.
+When a policyholder decides to sell their life insurance policy, there are a few things we recommend doing before making a final decision:

-1. Do your research: Start by researching each company you are considering working with.
+Do your research: Start by researching each company you are considering working with.
 Look at the bottom of their website to see if they are a direct buyer, broker, or marketing office.
-Marketing offices are required to make this distinction at the bottom of their website.
-The reason why this is important is PRIVACY.
-When you work with a marketing office, they often pass your personal information on to other companies to acquire multiple bids.
-By researching each company before requesting a quote, you can guarantee that your confidential data is kept secure.
+This distinction matters for your privacy.
+Marketing offices often pass your personal information on to other companies to acquire multiple bids.
+By researching first, you can guarantee that your confidential data is kept secure.

-2. Take notice of how you are treated: Pay attention to how you are treated throughout the quote and offer processes.
+Take notice of how you are treated: Pay attention to how you are treated throughout the quote and offer processes.
 Selling your life insurance policy requires a long-term relationship.
-If you choose to sell your life insurance policy, you will need to maintain communication with the buyer you have chosen until the insured individual passes away.
 If a company is putting excessive pressure on you to sell, using tactics that do not align with your best interest, or are difficult to contact, this behavior is likely to continue throughout the years.

-3. Remember you are not obligated to sell your policy: When you request to see what your life insurance policy is worth, remember that you are not obligated to sell your policy; it is a choice.
-If you are too young or healthy, we may recommend waiting a few years before selling your policy to receive a higher payout.
-At Abacus, we provide complete transparency regarding how we generate each offer.
-We keep you informed throughout the entire process.
+Remember you are not obligated to sell: When you request to see what your policy is worth, remember that you are not obligated to sell — it is a choice.
+If you are too young or healthy, we may recommend waiting a few years before selling to receive a higher payout.
+At Abacus, we provide complete transparency regarding how we generate each offer and keep you informed throughout the entire process.

-4. Know who will own your policy: Depending on who you choose to work with, you may receive multiple offers from many different companies that are interested in purchasing your life insurance policy.
-Marketing offices are not authorized to purchase a life insurance policy.
-Their only job is to refer you to policy buyers and will hand off the transaction after you submit your personal information.
-Make sure that you know WHO the buyer will be, so that you can stay in contact with them throughout the life of the policy.
-It is a long-term relationship; therefore, you should feel confident in who you choose to do trust to take care of your policy.
+Know who will own your policy: Marketing offices are not authorized to purchase a life insurance policy.
+Their only job is to refer you to policy buyers.
+Make sure you know who the buyer will be so you can stay in contact throughout the life of the policy.
+It is a long-term relationship, so you should feel confident in who you choose to trust with your policy.